agape-apps/cryptojs-extension/README.md

 ## How to build

-Make sure you have `npm install -g grunt-cli` installed on your system.
+Make sure you have `yarn global add grunt-cli` installed on your system. (or use npm)

 ```
-$ npm install
+yarn
-$ npm run build
+yarn build
 ```

 ## How to run tests